Why use a social media content calendar anyway?

 Asking your audience to supply the content may seem too good to be true.
 But, if you get creative, you may be surprised how willing people are to participate.
 Starbuck’s recurring White Cup competition is one highly successful example:

-The perceived authenticity and far greater stock the greater value now place on peer-recommendations are two big reasons why USG is so effective.
+The perceived authenticity and greater value now placed on peer recommendations are two big reasons why USG is so effective.

 - Ask questions